ronbuttermore/college-calculator/README.md

 - **I WANT** an analytics tool that will take loan, school and salary projection information as input values then generate charts and tables that illustrate how this decision will impact my personal finances well into the future.

-- **SO THAT** I am fully informed and get some financial planning done before deciding the school and major I want to choose.
+- **SO THAT** I am fully informed and can get some financial planning done before deciding the school and major I want to pursue.

 ### ACCESSIBILITY CRITERIA